Henry Lloyd-Hughes

-Henry Lloyd-Hughes (born 11 August 1985) is an English actor.
+Henry Lloyd-Hughes (born 11 August 1985) is a British actor.
 His credits include Harry Potter and the Goblet of Fire (2005), Unrelated (2007), The Inbetweeners (2008–2010), Miliband of Brothers (2010), Weekender (2011), Anna Karenina (2012), Parade's End (2012), Indian Summers (2015), Les Misérables (2018), Killing Eve (2019), The English Game (2020), Ragdoll (2021) and The Irregulars (2021).

 Early life and education

 Henry Alexander Lloyd-Hughes was born in London, the son of actress Lucy Appleby (A Stitch in Time) and Timothy Lloyd-Hughes, who worked for Deutsche Bank.
-He has two younger brothers, record executive Theo Lloyd-Hughes and actor Ben Lloyd-Hughes.
+He was educated at St Paul's School, London and has two younger brothers, record executive Theo Lloyd-Hughes and actor Ben Lloyd-Hughes.
 Both Henry and Ben acted in Miliband of Brothers.
 Fred Macpherson, lead singer of the band Spector, and formerly of Les Incompétents and Ox.Eagle.Lion.Man, is his cousin.

 Career

 Screen

 Lloyd-Hughes first appeared in the TV series Murphy's Law (2004) before playing Roger Davies in the 2005 film Harry Potter and the Goblet of Fire (2005).
 He appeared alongside Tom Hiddleston in Joanna Hogg's film Unrelated in 2007.

 From 2008 to 2010 he played school bully Mark Donovan in the British sitcom The Inbetweeners.
 He reprised the role in the film The Inbetweeners Movie in 2011.
 In 2010, he portrayed former British Labour Party politician David Miliband in the TV film documentary Miliband of Brothers.

 In 2011, he starred in the film Dimensions as Stephen, a brilliant young scientist who lives in England in the 1920s.

 In the 2012 epic romantic drama film Anna Karenina, he played Burisov alongside Keira Knightley and Aaron Taylor-Johnson.
 In 2013, he starred in the film Hello Carter with Jodie Whittaker.

 Lloyd-Hughes played Charles Bovary in the drama film Madame Bovary with Mia Wasikowska in the title role and which was released in 2014.

 In 2021, he appeared as Sherlock Holmes in the Netflix series, The Irregulars.